syl20bnr/evil-lisp-state/README.md

 ## Philosophy

-`evil-lisp-state` goal is to replace the `normal state` in lisp buffers so _you should not have the need_ to switch back and forth `normal state` and `lisp state`.
+`evil-lisp-state` goal is to replace the `normal state` in lisp buffers so _you should not have the need_ to switch back and forth  between `normal state` and `lisp state`.
 In the case you do, please fill an issue.

-_Note that some mechanism will be provided in order to optional have `insert state` to go back to `lisp state` when pressing `ESC`.
+_Note that some mechanism will be provided in order to  have `insert state` to optionally go back to `lisp state` when pressing `ESC`.
 Stay tuned._

 To achieve this goal, this mode tries to keep the useful commands from the `normal state` and add new commands (often with `shift` modifier) for